ameenmalaysheh/Ameen-Malaysheh/README.md

 💬 Note

-All information in this database is produced exclusively by Khadem Al-Haq and is part of his intellectual path.
+All information in this database is produced exclusively by ameen malaysheh and is part of his intellectual path.
 It may not be used without his permission.